Joseph Edward Duncan: Groene family murders

-Shasta also told investigators how Dylan was murdered.
-Duncan insisted that his death was an accident.
+Shasta also told investigators how Dylan was murdered, contesting Duncan's account that the boy's death had been an accident.
 Initially, Shasta was standing on the other side of Duncan's Jeep when she heard a loud boom.
 She then ran to the other side of the Jeep and saw Dylan lying on the ground, screaming.
-Duncan was digging through a clear plastic box looking for beer when a shotgun that was also kept in the box went off, hitting Dylan in the stomach.
-Shasta said that she then saw Duncan put the shotgun to Dylan's head and pull the trigger, but it failed to fire.
+Duncan stated that he was digging through a clear plastic box looking for beer when a shotgun that was also kept in the box went off, hitting Dylan in the stomach.
+Shasta recounted that she then saw Duncan put the shotgun to Dylan's head and pull the trigger, but it failed to fire.
 While Dylan begged Duncan not to kill him, Duncan reloaded the gun, put it back to the boy's head and pulled the trigger; Dylan was killed instantly.
 According to Shasta, Duncan then started crying and told her that he only killed him to put him out of his misery.
 A public memorial service was held for Dylan on July 16, 2005, which would have been his tenth birthday, at Real Life Ministries.

 Shasta reported that Duncan nearly killed her days after killing Dylan.
 She said that he gave her the choice to be killed either by strangulation or with a gun.
 Shasta chose the former, and Duncan proceeded to wrap a rope around her neck and tightly pull it, causing Shasta to start suffocating.
-However, she summoned enough breath to beg Duncan to stop, using his nickname "Jet", and he immediately did.
-He then asked her if she would like to meet his mother, to which she responded yes, and the two drove back towards Coeur d'Alene and stopped at the Denny's restaurant where Shasta was rescued.
+However, she summoned enough breath to beg Duncan to stop, using his nickname, "Jet", and he immediately did.
+He then asked her if she would like to meet his mother, to which she responded yes, and they drove back toward Coeur d'Alene and stopped at the Denny's restaurant where Shasta was rescued.